Kino Awazé logo

 Anti-Inflammatory

-Turmeric, ginger, and black cumin (nigella) work in concert to reduce inflammation — ancient remedies now backed by modern research.
+Turmeric, ginger, and black cumin work in concert to reduce inflammation — ancient remedies now backed by modern research.

 🍊